barchewbacca/thermostat/README.md

 npm run start
 ```

+Now you can open the app at `http://localhost:3000/`.

 ## 🔧 Running tests <a name = "tests"></a>

 There are both unit and e2e tests implemented.